3rd-Eden/node-hashring/README.md

 - `vnode count` The amount of virtual nodes per server, defaults to 40 as this generates 160 points per server as used by ketama hashing.
-- `compatiblity` Allows you to force a compatiblity mode of the HashRing.
-It default to ketama hash rings but if you are coming from a python world you might want compatiblity with the `hash_ring` module.
+- `compatiblity` Allows you to force a compatibility mode of the HashRing.
+It default to ketama hash rings but if you are coming from a python world you might want compatibility with the `hash_ring` module.
 There's a small diff between `hash_ring` and `ketama` and that's the amount of replica's of a server.
   Ketama uses 4 and `hash_ring` uses 3.
 Set this to `hash_ring` if you want to use 3.